gptune/HistoryDB-Docs/docs/src/overview.md

 Unlike task and tuning parameters, the machine and software information is not available in GPTune and needs to be given by the user.
 Users can use [CK-GPTune](./ckgptune.md) to automatically detect the software dependencies or provide the information [manually](./userguide_api.md) in the application-GPTune driver code.

-Also, when storing a function evaluation data, the information about the data-generation time and a unique ID are automatically appended by GPTune.
+Also, when saving a function evaluation result, the data-creation time and a unique ID of the function evaluation are automatically generated and appended by GPTune.
-This will be used if the user uploads the data into the shared repository to distinguish between different function evaluation results (e.g. if different users submit function evaluation results for the same task and parameter configurations).
+This information can be useful if the user uploads the data into our shared repository.
+If different users submit function evaluation results for the same task and parameter configurations, the database can differentiate between different function evaluation results based on their UIDs.

 Example function evaluation result: